Bulbasaur854/ai-agent/README.md

 ## 📘 How-To

 1. Download source code as ZIP and extract it somehwere on your PC
+2. Delete the 'claculator' example project folder
-2. Open a terminal session inside the extracted folder
+3. Open a terminal session inside the extracted folder
-3. Install the requirements:
+4. Install the requirements:

     ```bash
     pip install -r requirements.txt